 WHO DID IT BEST: Watsi

-Watsi embraced transparency in their 2016 nonprofit annual report.
+Watsi embraced transparency in its 2016 nonprofit annual report.
 They highlighted their biggest triumphs and pitfalls, including credit card fraud and inefficient operations, and showcased their attitudes of growth and positivity while doing so!

 Be specific about how donations were used and the ways in which your nonprofit created a real impact.
 Your donors want to know how their money is helping!
 Use specific stories, campaigns, or events (while using visuals and making them personal!) to showcase the difference your nonprofit is making.